-In addition to LAN 1/LAN 2, an IPMI Dedicated LAN is also located on the I/O Backplane of the motherboard.
+In addition to LAN 1/LAN 2, an IPMI-LAN is also located on the I/O back panel.
 The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
 See the tables at right for more information.